News

 news

-ESRS 2 – European Sustainability Reporting Standard 2: General Disclosures
+ESRS 2 – European Sustainability Reporting Standard 2: General disclosures

 ESRS 2 General disclosures can be assigned to the cross-cutting standards and specifies requirements that must be disclosed regardless of the company’s sector.
-ESRS 2 distinguishes between disclosure requirements, which require explicit data on various sustainability topics, and disclosure content, which defines the general structure and minimum content of disclosures regarding guidelines, measures, and objectives in the topical standards.
+ESRS 2 distinguishes between disclosure requirements, which require explicit data on various sustainability topics, and minimum disclosure requirement, which defines the general structure and minimum content of disclosures regarding guidelines, measures, and objectives in the topical standards.

-- Basis for Preparation
+- Basis for Preparation (BP)

-- Governance
+- Governance (GOV)

-- Strategy
+- Strategy (SBM)

-- Impact, risk and opportunity management
+- Impact, risk and opportunity management (IRO)

-- Metrics and targets
+- Metrics and targets (MDR)

 1. Basis for Preparation (BP-1 and BP-2)